 The Fire Alarm module connects to the main Fire Alarm Panel.
-This unit would be used on sites with several buildings and would provide staff with notifications of when a fire alarm has been activated.
+This unit is useful on sites with several buildings and provides staff with notifications of when a fire alarm activates.
 The Fire Alarm Module can also integrate to other alarm systems, such as panic buttons and affray strips.
 Using these modules will notify the ELL that a building’s fire alarm has been activated.
-The Fire Alarm Module can be integrated into any fire alarm system and potentially inhibit the fire alarm when a lockdown has been activated.
+The Fire Alarm Module integrates into any fire alarm system.
+It can potentially inhibit the fire alarm when a lockdown activates.

-The Door Controller module will allow staff to decide if a door should be locked or unlocked depending upon the situation.
-Our module will integrate to any existing electronic lock or access control system in that market, which will enable staff to remotely control the door or gate.
-The Door Controller Module can also integrate to other equipment around the door such as the request to exit buttons, which can be inhibited if needed when activating a lockdown.
+The Door Controller module allows staff to decide if a door should be locked or unlocked depending upon the situation.
+It will integrate to any existing electronic lock or access control system in that market, which will enable staff to remotely control the door or gate.
+The Door Controller Module can also integrate to other equipment around the door.
+This includes request to exit buttons, which can be inhibited if needed when activating a lockdown.

 The Lift Module connects to the lift controller system.
-This unit would be used to override the lifts when the fire alarm has been activated when the building is in lockdown.
-This means that the lifts would not go to the ground floor but to another floor if the fire alarm was activated.
+This unit overrides the lifts when the fire alarm activates when the building is in lockdown.
+This means that the lifts would not go to the ground floor, but to another floor.
 Also using the Lift Module will allow staff to remotely control a lift and place it in, or out, of action.
 This could help people escape, and slow or even trap attackers.

-IP speakers can be distributed around a site, normally in communal areas such hallways, stairwells, refectory areas and entrances and exits.
-Using one of the different Lockdown Leader Masters, designated staff can play pre-recorded messages to different groups of speakers or talk live through the system to inform people of what’s happening, or to tell them how they need to leave the building.
+We can distribute IP speakers around a site, normally in communal areas such hallways, stairwells, refectory areas and entrances/exits.
+Using one of the different Lockdown Leader Masters, designated staff can play pre-recorded messages.
+You can change this depending on the group of speakers.
+Staff can also talk live through the system to inform people of what’s happening, or to tell them how they need to leave the building.
 The speakers have a unique ability to allow for two-way communication to enable both parties to talk to one another.

-Only designated staff can activate a lockdown and all other staff must be vigilant and make their colleagues aware as soon as a situation arises.
+Only designated staff can activate a lockdown.
+All other staff must be vigilant and make their colleagues aware as soon as a situation arises.
 Students, visitors or members of the public may also witness something.
-IP Help Points can be distributed across a site allowing people to communicate directly with the ELLs making them aware that something has happened.
+We can distribute IP Help Points across a site.
+They allow people to communicate directly with the ELLs making them aware that something has happened.

-If you’re interested in the Commend Lockdown solution, we can help you with your dynamic lockdown planning and implementation.
-Call us today on 0808 108 0882 or contact us here and we’ll be in touch to discuss your school’s safety further.
+Want to know more about the Commend Lockdown solution?
+We can help you with your dynamic lockdown planning and implementation.
+Call us today on 0330 094 7404 or contact us here and we’ll be in touch to discuss your school’s safety further.